uncovsky/thesis/README.md

 1. Create a transition file and ( possibly multiple ) transition reward files that describe your MDP in the build directory.
 2. Use the test_brtdp() function provided in the main source file.
-3. The function outputs the resulting bounds ( pareto objects ) to stdout and to two text files starting_upper and starting_lower respectively.
+3. Resulting pareto curves are output as text files in the /out directory
+4. Run gnuplot -p plotscript.p for a simple visualization

 ## Changes made to the algorithm
 Since stochastic policies are considered as well, I've changed the algorithm to